PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Sequence Analysis

-This property describes how the vocabulary size (i.e., the number of unique tokens) grows as a function of sequence length ($n$)~\cite{heaps1978information}.
+\textbf{Heaps' law.} This property describes how the number of unique tokens grows as a function of sequence length $n$~\cite{heaps1978information}.
 In natural language, this is typically proportional to $n^\beta$, where $0.4\le\beta\le0.6$.
-As shown in Fig.~\ref{fig:heaps}, our tokenized puzzles exhibit a steeper curve than the reference line $n^{0.5}$.
+As shown in \cref{fig:seq_analysis} (right), our tokenized puzzles exhibit a steeper curve than the reference line $n^{0.5}$.
 This suggests that our data display a higher token diversity than typical text, possibly due to the wide variability in patch appearances.